WVURAIL/dspira/labs/02/README.md

 ![gqrx](img/2.png)

- If you are using for the first time the hardware setting window/(IO setting) should open automatically and also automatically detect the dongle if not chose ``AirSpy AIRSPY`` from the drop down.
+ If you are using for the first time the hardware setting window/(IO setting) should open automatically and also automatically detect the dongle.
+If not chose ``AirSpy AIRSPY`` from the drop down.
-Else you canb open it by clicking on the "circuit board" icon next to the play triangle.
+Otherwise you can open it by clicking on the "circuit board" icon next to the play triangle.
 The I/O device settings shoud look like this:

 ![io](img/3.png)